-Several researchers have proposed the improvement on $ReLU$ such as Leaky ReLU ($LReLU$) \cite{lrelu}, Parametric ReLU ($PReLU$) \cite{prelu}, $Softplus$ \cite{nair2010rectified}, Exponential Linear Unit ($ELU$) \cite{clevert2015fast}, Scaled Exponential Linear Unit ($SELU$) \cite{klambauer2017self}, Gaussian Error Linear Unit ($GELU$) \cite{hendrycks2016bridging}, Average Biased ReLU ($ABReLU$) \cite{abrelu}, etc. The $LReLU$ is similar to $ReLU$, except it allows a small, non-negative and constant gradient (such as 0.01) for the negative regime of input in oder to reduce the dying neuron input problem \cite{lrelu}.
-The $PReLU$ is the extension of $LReLU$ by training the coefficient of leakage into a parameter instead of fixing it with a constant value \cite{prelu}.
-The leakage parameter in $PReLU$ is learned along with the other neural network parameters.
-Thus, both $LReLU$ and $PReLU$ are in between the linear function and $ReLU$ which is a drawback in terms of decreased amounts of non-linearity.
+Several researchers have proposed the improvement on $ReLU$ such as Leaky ReLU ($LReLU$) \cite{lrelu}, Parametric ReLU ($PReLU$) \cite{prelu}, $Softplus$ \cite{nair2010rectified}, Exponential Linear Unit ($ELU$) \cite{clevert2015fast}, Scaled Exponential Linear Unit ($SELU$) \cite{klambauer2017self}, Gaussian Error Linear Unit ($GELU$) \cite{hendrycks2016bridging}, Average Biased ReLU ($ABReLU$) \cite{abrelu}, Linearized sigmoidal activation ($LiSA$)~\cite{bawa2019linearized} etc. The $ReLU$ is extended to $LReLU$ by allowing a small, non-negative and constant gradient (such as 0.01) for the negative inputs \cite{lrelu}.
+The $PReLU$ makes the slopes of linear function for negative inputs (i.e., leaky factor) as trainable \cite{prelu}.
 The $Softplus$ activation function tries to make the transition of $ReLU$ (i.e., at $0$) smooth by fitting the log function \cite{nair2010rectified}.
 Otherwise, the $Softplus$ activation is very similar to the $ReLU$ activation.
-The $ELU$ function is very similar to $ReLU$ in terms of the identity functions for non-negative inputs \cite{clevert2015fast}.
-Unlike the $ReLU$ which sharply becomes smooth, the $ELU$ becomes smooth slowly until its output equal to a constant negative value.
+The $ELU$ function is same as $ReLU$ for positive inputs and exponential for negative inputs \cite{clevert2015fast}.
+The $ELU$ becomes smoother near zero.
 For positive inputs, the $ELU$ \cite{clevert2015fast} can blow up the activation, which can lead to the gradient exploding problem.
-The $SELU$ adds one scaling fixed parameter in $ELU$ which sustains the bad weight initialization \cite{klambauer2017self} better.
-The $GELU$ randomly applies the identity or zero map to a neuron’s input according to Gaussian fashion \cite{hendrycks2016bridging}.
-The shape of $GELU$ is in between the $ReLU$ and $ELU$.
-The $ABReLU$ is proposed recently which allows the prominent negative values after converting it into positive values by biasing it with the average of all activations \cite{abrelu}.
+The $SELU$ adds one scaling parameter in $ELU$, which makes it better against weight initialization \cite{klambauer2017self}.
+The $GELU$ uses a Gaussian approach to apply the zero/identity map to the input of a unit randomly \cite{hendrycks2016bridging}.
+The $ABReLU$ utilizes the representative negative values as well as representative positive values by shifting rectification based on the average of activation values \cite{abrelu}.
 The $ABReLU$ also could not utilize all the negative values due to trimming of values at zero, similar to $ReLU$.
 Most of these existing activation methods are sometimes not able to take the advantage of negative values which is solved in the proposed $LiSHT$ activation.